mmarinel/N-Puzzle-AI/README.md

 }
 ```

-The difference between the *uniform cost* and *A\** search algorithms relies in the function f used to order the frontier.
+The difference between the *uniform cost* and *A\** search algorithms relies in the function f used to order the frontier from which we extract nodes for further expansion.

 - In the *uniform cost* search: f = g, where g is the function indicating the path cost of a node